koreader/contrib/clock.koplugin/README.md

 ## Compatibility

-Only tested on Kobo mini.
+Only tested on Kobo mini and Kindle Paperwhite.
 Should work on any device.

 ## Sources